top of page

 Essay Writing and Competition Resources:

 The Juneteenth Education Committee has provided a wealth of tips and resources for those entering the essay competition.
-Students are encouraged to take advantage of the Juneteenth “Preparing the Essay” Workshops.
+Students are encouraged to take advantage of the videos provided by the Juneteenth Education Subcommittee to assist with students being able to write a successful essay.
 Listed below are some of the documents that can be downloaded.
 More resources will be posted soon.

 Return to the Essay Competition Page to Review and/or Submit Application